aldytanda/jobsandfreelancers/README.md

 ### `npm start`

-Runs the app in the development mode.<br />
+It will run the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.